Clojure-Intro-Course/butler/README.md

 2. `lein jar`
 3. `lein install`

 This makes the pieces that Leiningen needs, and places them in Leiningen's local repository.
-To run it, simply `lein hooke-sinker` in the context of a project that has `[lein-hooke-sinker "x.x.x"]` in `:plugins` in the project map.
+To run it, simply `lein hooke-sinker` in the context of a project that has `[lein-hooke-sinker "0.2.0"]` in `:plugins` in the project map.
 This runs the active behavior of the project; what happens when it is directly invoked.
 There is another set of behaviors, the automatic loading of hooks (see Robert Hooke) contained in `/src/leiningen/hooke_sinker.clj`'s `hooks` function.

 Leiningen's [plugin documentation](https://github.com/technomancy/leiningen/blob/stable/doc/PLUGINS.md) is required reading.